eddmann/eddmann.github.io/_posts/2018/2018-08-23-creating-a-command-line-application-to-fetch-url-titles-in-go.md

 }
 ```

-This application takes advantage of a couple of third-party dependencies ([clipboard](https://github.com/atotto/clipboard) and [goquery](https://github.com/PuerkitoBio/goquery)), to read/write to the systems clipboard and locate the title contents from the URL response.
+This application takes advantage of a couple of third-party dependencies ([clipboard](https://github.com/atotto/clipboard) and [goquery](https://github.com/PuerkitoBio/goquery)) to read from and write to the system clipboard, and to locate the title contents from the URL response.

 We encapsulate every URL request into light-weight Goroutines, allowing these calls to occur concurrently.
-As the order in which these channels complete can not be relied upon, we ensure that the results are put back in the same order that we received them.
+As the order in which these channels complete cannot be relied upon, we ensure that the results are put back in the same order that we received them.

-With this in place we can pull-down and make the third-party dependencies available (within a `vendors` directory) by adding and executing the following target to the `Makefile`.
+With this in place we can pull down and make the third-party dependencies available (within a `vendors` directory) by adding and executing the following target to the `Makefile`.

 ```make
 deps:
   docker run --rm -v "$(PWD)":/go/src/app $(IMAGE_NAME) dep ensure
 ```

-### Distributing the Application
+## Distributing the Application

-Finally, we can cross-compile this command line application for all the desired systems by adding and executing the following new target within the `Makefile`.
+Finally, we can cross-compile this command-line application for all the desired systems by adding and executing the following new target within the `Makefile`.

 ```make
 DIST_OS=darwin linux windows